r0bert-t/personal-voice-rag/README.md

 ## System Architecture

-Voice agent is using [Ollama](https://ollama.com/) as the core engine.
+Personal voice agent is using [Ollama](https://ollama.com/) as the core engine.
 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

 ### LLM model
 Ollama hosts over 500 AI open-weight and [community models](https://ollama.com/library).
 Voice agent is using Llama 3.2 (3B) model.